Global existence of free-energy solutions to the 2D Patlak--Keller--Segel--Navier--Stokes system with critical and subcritical mass: Acknowledgements

 \section{Acknowledgements}

 The research of C. Lai is partially supported by FYF (\#6456) of Graduate and Postdoctoral Studies, UBC.
 The research of J. Wei is partially supported by the NSERC grant of Canada.
+C. Lai thanks Prof. Tai-Peng Tsai for useful discussions and finding a typo.